Before we begin, if you are new here, you may want to read the Million Dollar Journey User Guide.

 - How Capital Gains Tax Works

-- How Call Options Work
+- How Call and Put Options Work

 Million Dollar Journey Recommended Books

 The Wealthy Barber

 |I read this book back in high school and still inspires me today.
 It teaches the fundamentals of saving and investing and a must read for anybody just starting out in the personal finance world.
 Chilton is the one who coined the principle of separating your needs and wants.